pbakota/mt-microservice-kafka/README.md

 **IMPORTANT: The stack does not contain the Kafka service, which must be already available.
 The address of the bootstrap server must be specified in the "BOOTSTRAP_SERVERS" environment variable** e.g: `export BOOTSTRAP_SERVERS=localhost:9092`

+## Footnotes

+A similar project is available for Java Spring Boot 3 https://github.com/pbakota/java-microservice-kafka